losfair/mvsqlite/README.md

 - **Scalabla reads and writes**: Optimistic, fine-grained concurrency with [BEGIN CONCURRENT](https://www.sqlite.org/cgi/src/doc/begin-concurrent/doc/begin_concurrent.md)-like semantics.
 See [this page](https://github.com/losfair/mvsqlite/wiki/Concurrency-and-conflict-check) for details.
 - **Get the nice properties from FoundationDB, without its limits**: [Correctness](https://apple.github.io/foundationdb/testing.html), [really fast and scalable](https://apple.github.io/foundationdb/performance.html) distributed transactions, synchronous and asynchronous replication, integrated backup and restore.
 Meanwhile, there's no [five-second transaction limit](https://apple.github.io/foundationdb/known-limitations.html) any more, and a SQLite transaction can be ~39x larger than FDB's native transaction.
 - **Drop-in replacement**: Set the `LD_PRELOAD=libmvsqlite_preload.so` environment variable and your existing apps will work out of the box.

-### Experimental features

-These features are not tested thoroughly, may cause data corruption, and the API may change at any time - do not use in production!

-- **Zero-overhead multi-database transactions**: Strictly serializable transactions across multiple databases, without additional overhead.
-[Details](https://github.com/losfair/mvsqlite/wiki/Commit-group)

 ## Releases